MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 **A.**	Create 3D models using the CAD software of your choice.<br>
 **B.**	Convert CAD files to one of these file formats: GLB, glTF, FBX, OBJ, 3MF, STL, PLY, JT, SKP, or STP.<br>
-**C.**	If you saved your model as one of the file formats with a red Asterisk next to it, you can optimize your 3D model yourself and use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to convert your 3D model to a GLB locally.
-If you used any of the listed formats including those with the red asteriks then you can use the Import tool to send your model to [!include[cc-microsoft](../includes/cc-microsoft.md)] for manual optimization and conversion to a supported format.<br>
+**C.**	If you saved your model as one of the file formats with a red asterisk next to it, you can optimize your 3D model yourself and use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to convert the 3D model to a GLB locally.
+If you use any of the listed formats, including those with the red asterisks, you can use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to send your model to [!include[cc-microsoft](../includes/cc-microsoft.md)] for manual optimization and conversion to a supported format.<br>
-**E.**	3D models are optimized and conveted into the GLB format and ready to be imported into [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality applications.
+**E.**	3D models are optimized and converted into the GLB format and ready to be imported into [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality applications.

 ### See also
 [Convert 3D models](convert-models.md)<br>